 December 21, 1947: Here is an article about MGM’s famous hairstylist, Sydney Guilaroff.
-Although not featured, Judy is listed as one of the celebrities that he had been the stylist for.
+Although not featured in the photos, Judy is listed in the article as one of the celebrities that he had been the stylist for.

 December 21, 1947: According to this uncredited article (dated the 20th put published on the 21st), some MGM musicals would have been very different if the noted casting had gone through.
-Frank Sinatra was listed as playing Richard Rodgers in Words and Music (actually played by Tom Drake) and In The Good Old Summertime as a “baseball yarn with Gene Kelly and Sinatra.”
+Frank Sinatra was listed as playing Richard Rodgers in Words and Music (played by Tom Drake) and gave the synopsis of In The Good Old Summertime as a “baseball yarn with Gene Kelly and Sinatra.”
 The author obviously got that mixed up with Take Me Out To The Ballgame.
 The article was right about Judy being cast in Annie Get Your Gun.

 December 21, 1953: First first of two days that Judy was out sick from the A Star Is Born production.